aws-samples/non-profit-blockchain/ngo-identity/README.md

 1. Create Fabric users in the Certificate Authority
 2. Deploy a Cognito User Pool
-3. Deploy a Fabric Lambda function
-4. Deploy an API Gateway that uses the Cognito pool and Lambda function
+3. Deploy API Gateway routes that require Cognito authentication
-5. Create users in the Cognito User Pool
+4. Create users in the Cognito User Pool
-6. Create VPC Endpoints to Secrets Manager and Systems Manager
-7. Upgrade chaincode
+5. Upgrade chaincode

 ## Step 1 - Create Fabric users in the Certificate Authority
 On the Fabric client node.